total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 In order to reduce repetition, we can create a generic type called `ResourceStatus` that can represent both `StreamingPlaylist` and `StreamingAlbum`.

-### Creating a Generic Type

-To create a generic type, we use a type parameter that acts as a placeholder for the actual type.
-This allows us to define a type that can work with different data types.
+To create a generic type, we use a _type parameter_ that declares what type of arguments the type must receive.

-To specify the parameter, we use the angle bracket syntax that will look familiar from working with the various type helpers we've seen earlier in the book.
-Often type parameters are named with single-letter names like `T`, `K`, or `V`, but you can name them anything you like.
+To specify the parameter, we use the angle bracket syntax that will look familiar from working with the various type helpers we've seen earlier in the book:

-Our `ResourceStatus` type will take in a parameter of `TContent`, which will represent the shape of the `content` object that is specific to each resource.
-For now, we'll set the type to `unknown`:

 ```tsx
 type ResourceStatus<TContent> = unknown;
 ```

+Our `ResourceStatus` type will take in a type parameter of `TContent`, which will represent the shape of the `content` object that is specific to each resource.
+For now, we'll set the resolved type to `unknown`.

+Often type parameters are named with single-letter names like `T`, `K`, or `V`, but you can name them anything you like.

+Now we've declared `ResourceStatus` as a generic type, we can pass it a _type argument_.

-Let's create an `Example` type to demonstrate how the generic `ResourceStatus` type works, and provide an object type as the type argument for `TContent`:
+Let's create an `Example` type, and provide an object type as the type argument for `TContent`:

 ```tsx
 type Example = ResourceStatus<{